Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

 \subsection{Results}

 We compared {\ourmethod} with several state-of-the-art video anomaly detection baselines trained with only normal videos and focused on the standard unsupervised learning settings.
-The evaluation results of frame-level anomaly detection on all datasets are presented in Table~\ref{tab:scores}.
+The evaluation results of frame-level anomaly detection on all datasets by the AUROC score are presented in Table~\ref{tab:scores}.

-\para{Avenue} On the CUHK Avenue dataset, our proposed method {\ourmethod} outperformed all compared strong baselines with an AUC score of 88.3\%, which is 3.2\% higher than that of the frame prediction-based anomaly detection baseline~\cite{liu2018ano_pred}.
-This is as far as we know the best result in terms of the frame-level AUC score on all testing videos in this dataset.
-Notably, the results from Ionescu \etal~\cite{ionescu2019detecting,Ionescu_2019_CVPR} (88.9\% and 90.4\%) were calculated by a different metric in their papers, and the recalculated frame-level AUC score based on their best original anomaly detection results is 86.5\%~\cite{object_centrci_VAD}, which is 1.8\% less than that of our method with the same evaluation metric.
+\para{Avenue} On the CUHK Avenue dataset, our proposed method {\ourmethod} outperformed all compared strong baselines with an AUROC score of 88.3\%, which is by 3.2 percentage points greater than that of the frame prediction-based anomaly detection baseline~\cite{liu2018ano_pred}.
+This is as far as we know the best result in terms of the frame-level AUROC score on all testing videos in this dataset.
+Notably, the results from Ionescu \etal~\cite{ionescu2019detecting,Ionescu_2019_CVPR} (88.9\% and 90.4\%) were calculated by a different metric in their papers, and the recalculated frame-level AUROC score based on their best original anomaly detection results is 86.5\%~\cite{object_centrci_VAD}, which is by 1.8 percentage points smaller than that of our method with the same evaluation metric.

-\para{ShanghaiTech} Our method {\ourmethod} achieved a frame-level AUC score of 76.6\%, which is 3.8\% higher than that of the frame prediction-based anomaly detection baseline~\cite{liu2018ano_pred} and second only to 78.5\% of Ionescu \etal~\cite{Ionescu_2019_CVPR}.
+\para{ShanghaiTech} Our method {\ourmethod} achieved a frame-level AUROC score of 76.6\%, which is by 3.8 percentage points greater than that of the frame prediction-based anomaly detection baseline~\cite{liu2018ano_pred} and second only to 78.5\% of Ionescu \etal~\cite{Ionescu_2019_CVPR}.
 As Ionescu \etal~\cite{Ionescu_2019_CVPR} uses an object detection-based method for anomaly detection, its performance highly depends on the outputs from its object detection algorithm.
 Therefore, the detection-based methods can not determine anomalous events related to unseen or unexpected objects, which is common in unbounded real-world anomaly detection applications and is rare in this testing dataset.
 Similarly, Markovitz \etal~\cite{Markovitz_2020_CVPR} is aided by pretrained pose estimators and thus limited to detecting only human-related anomaly events.
 In contrast, our frame prediction-based method does not have such limitations and is robust when applied to a variety of scenarios.
-Compared with other recent strong baselines in Table~\ref{tab:scores}, {\ourmethod} gained advantages of more than 1\% AUC score on the ShanghaiTech Campus dataset.
+Compared with other recent strong baselines in Table~\ref{tab:scores}, {\ourmethod} gained advantages of more than 1 percentage point in terms of the AUROC score on the ShanghaiTech Campus dataset.